Virtual Dialogue featuring Carlene Bermann and Erik Greenberg on Historic Home Interpretation

 August 23, 2021, 1:00 pm ET

 Join us for a virtual dialogue that explores new perspectives on Hyde Hall in Cooperstown, NY.
-Long admired as a Neoclassical country manor house built for the prominent landowner George Clarke between 1817-1834, Carlene Bermann, Master’s Candidate in the Cooperstown Museum Studies Graduate Program, will focus on the broader context of Hyde Hall and the Clarke family.
+Long admired as a Neoclassical country manor house, Hyde Hall was built for the prominent landowner George Clarke between 1817-1834.
+Carlene Bermann, Master’s Candidate in the Cooperstown Museum Studies Graduate Program, will focus on the broader context of Hyde Hall and the Clarke family.

 After her lecture, Carlene will be joined in conversation by fellow innovator of historic house interpretation, Erik Greenberg, PhD, from the Newport Restoration Foundation.
 The program will end with a live Q&A from the audience.